Help us improve your experience.

 • Ensure that the site is as dust-free as possible.
 Dust can clog air intake vents and filters, reducing the efficiency of the switch cooling system.

 • Maintain ambient airflow for normal switch operation.
 If the airflow is blocked or restricted, or if the intake air is too warm, the switch might overheat.
-If the switch overheats, the switch temperature monitor may shut down the device to protect the hardware components.
+If the switch overheats, the switch temperature monitor may shut down the switch to protect the hardware components.

 • Ensure that the temperature inside cabinet does not cross 60° C when installing the EX4100-H-24F switch.